Dndubussa/blinno-app/backend/README.md

 ## File Uploads

-Uploaded files are stored in the `uploads/` directory and served at `/api/uploads/`.
+For development, uploaded files are stored in the `uploads/` directory and served at `/api/uploads/`.
+For production, consider using cloud storage (S3, Cloudinary, etc.).